Get 50% off our limited company packages for your first three months

 What you don’t want to end up doing is forcing yourself to work; trying to carry on when your mind is burned out.
 This isn’t hugely common, but if you’re feeling yourself getting overly frustrated and fed-up, you’re not going to produce good work.
 The quality will suffer and you could end up getting angry at yourself.

 These are the perfect times to take advantage of living at home.
 Relax, make yourself a fancy dinner, go for a walk, get drunk.
 Whatever.
 Being a workaholic might mean getting a lot done, but don’t underestimate the value of putting it off for a bit of pleasure when things are getting too tough.

 Be sure to remember that even in the office you go home at some point.
 Make sure your schedule involves a cut off point.

 A lot of us might listen to music to avoid sitting and working in silence.
 While there are merits to that, music (especially with lyrics) can be distracting to some and could lead to lost time idly browsing Spotify.
 So, what’s the solution?

-There is an app called Coffitivity.
+There is a website called Coffitivity.
 It’s a simple idea: you switch it on and you’re greeted with a recording of a coffee shop (there’s a few choices of real cafes as well).
 Not too loud as to be distracting, but not too quiet to make it pointless.
 It can add a bit of a buzz to your home, although it will give you a bigger urge to drink coffee than you’re already likely to have.
 It’s backed up by science too.